-In this brief tutorial, we introduce the basic workflow you can use to get an overview and insight into your data using the network graph generated with InfraNodus and built-in AI tools.
+In this brief tutorial, we introduce the basic workflow you can use to get an overview and insight into your data using text network visualization generated with InfraNodus and built-in AI tools.

-After you watch it you'll be able to apply the same approach to your own data to not only get an overview of discourse but also to generate new interesting ideas.
-You can use your own text or any existing discourse (e.g. Google or AI-generated facts).
+After you read the tutorial, you'll be able to apply the same approach to your own data to not only get an overview of discourse but also to generate new interesting ideas.
+You can use your own text or any existing discourse (e.g. Google search results or AI-generated facts).

 Text Graph Workflow Tutorial: